Practice Procedures in Relation to Covid-19

 Additional cleaning measures are being taken, these include frequent cleaning of contact surfaces such as the following but not limited to; door handles, card machines and chairs.
 Hand sanitising will be strictly recommended on entry to the practice and at the available treatment rooms.

 - Treatment Room Hygiene

 All contact surfaces will be cleaned frequently.
 Plinth covers have been removed.
 Pillow covers have been removed and replaced with wipeable covers.
 Plinths and pillows will be sanitized in between each patient.
 Hand sanitation will be available in the treatment room.

-There will be two payment options: Online payments via BACS, prior to the consultation, to the following account: Sort code: 83-18-33, Account No. : 00292311, stating the patient’s name as a reference ; or via a card machine which will be sanitised before and after use.
-Cash payments will not be encouraged.
+Payment options: Online payments via BACS, prior to the consultation, to the following account: Sort code: 83-18-33, Account No. : 00292311, stating the patient’s name as a reference ; or via a card machine which will be sanitised before and after use.
+Cash can be accepted if necessary.

 Patients can wear sufficient PPE that feels comfortable to them within the practice and treatment room.
-We will not be providing PPE dressing to patients apart from masks.
 A patient must feel free to bring his/her own towel should they feel they need one.

 We will not conduct procedures that involve direct handling of bodily fluids such as blood and saliva.
 PPE used at the practice is therefore not clinical waste and will be double bagged and collected by our refuse service providers

 *This is a working document.
 The Broughty Practice reserves the right to adapt this policy accordingly.